Nanoscience, Materials and Processes: Chemical Technology at the Frontier Master Programme

 - Management, control and strategic planning of nanotechnological techniques, products and processes in the electronics industry, telecommunications, biomedicine, biotechnology, pharmacology, etc.

 The Master’s Degree is designed for candidates holding a bachelor’s degree in any of the branches of the experimental sciences and technologies: chemistry, chemical engineering, biochemistry, biotechnology, physics, materials, quantum chemistry, biological chemistry, microbiology, etc.).
 It clearly prepares students for future careers in research.

 - Materials Science and Engineering**

 - Final Master's Project**

-** These subjects make up the competences requiered for the subject Career Counselling Citizenship.
+** These subjects make up the competencies required for the subject Career Counselling Citizenship.

-In this section you will find the list of all the optional subjects on the curriculum.
+In this section, you will find the list of all the optional subjects in the curriculum.
 Before you select the subjects you wish to register for, please make sure that they have been activated